-This project was the winning project for DIT/IAPI Pitch Night 2014
+This project was the winning group project for DIT/IAPI Pitch Night 2014.

-Aim of the brief: Make Irish people more informed of the issue of online privacy and begin to make conscious choices about the sharing of personal information online.
+Aim of the brief: Make Irish people more informed around the issue of online privacy, encouraging them to make conscious choices about sharing of personal information online.
 I worked as Art director/Creative team lead in this group college project.

-Giving them relevant, beneficial and interesting information, served up with a bit of Irish humour.
+The idea: CarefulNow.
+Help young people make informed decisions around data sharing by giving them relevant, beneficial and interesting information, with a bit of Irish humour.